visahannula/IoTArk-course22/README.md

 This is a simple MQTT client publishing some bogus values to simulate for the excercise for IoT Ark course on [HAMK](https://www.hamk.fi/korkeakouludiplomi/iot-data-ja-pelimoottoriosaaja/) in 2022.

-You can see how the Arctic Circle is operating as it will publish coordinates of several entities.
+You can see how the Arctic Circle is operating as it will publish coordinates of several entities. 😀

-During publish sensor name is appended to the MQTT topic, which allows you to subscribe to single sensor updates (or multiple with for example "`#`").
+During publish, sensor name is appended to the MQTT topic, which allows you to subscribe to single sensor updates (or multiple with for example "`#`").

 Latest implementation connects each sensor as separate MQTT client (incl. own client id).